sanity-io/litter/README.md

 // Sets a "home" pacage.
 The package name will be stripped from all its types litter.Config.HomePackage = "mypackage"

+// Sets separator used when multiple arguments are passed to Dump() or Sdump(). litter.Config.Separator = "\n"
 ```

 ### `litter.Options`